 28 - Bottle of Welsh Penderyn whisky donated by Veryan Pollard

-29 - Hand Knitted socks, made and donated by Amanda Martin
+29 - Hand Knitted socks, two pairs - His and Hers - made and donated by Amanda Martin

-30 - Guide Tour of a hidden nature reserve in the Brede Valley with Philip Newton
+30 - Guided Tour of a hidden nature reserve in the Brede Valley with Philip Newton

 31 - Short Break at Rye Harbour or Winchelsea Beach donated by Park Holidays